cristianung/testimonials-grid-section/README.md

-# Frontend Mentor - Single price grid component solution
+# Frontend Mentor - Testimonials grid section solution

-This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
+This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents